-To supply evidence to his allegations of inferior intellect, Korwin-Mikke communicated, with reference to The Huffington Post Canada, that, “Women only made it to [eight hundredth] place in a Polish physics olympiad and they made up none of the world’s top [one hundred] chess players.”
+To supply evidence to his allegations of inferior intellect, Korwin-Mikke communicated, with reference to The Huffington Post Canada, that, “Women only made it to [800th] place in a Polish physics olympiad and they made up none of the world’s top [one hundred] chess players.”

-Amidst audibly ardent protests from his colleagues, Spanish Socialist member, Iratxe Garcia Perez—whom had pled her case advocating for equal opportunities prior to Korwin-Mikke’s statements—fortunately ascended to vindicate women’s otherworldly strength.
+Amidst audibly ardent protests from his colleagues, Spanish Socialist member, Iratxe Garcia Perez—who had pled her case advocating for equal opportunities before Korwin-Mikke’s statements—fortunately, ascended to vindicate women’s otherworldly strength.

 In a powerful assertion, Garcia Perez contended, “Look, according to your theory, I should not have the right to be here as a member of this parliament.
 And I know it hurts you, I know it hurts and worries you that today women can sit in this house and represent European citizens with the same rights as you.
 I am here to defend all European women from men like you.”

-Garcia Perez herself was exhibited gratitude from parliament bystanders in a resounding applause, while Korwin-Mikke snickered and took his seat within the house.
+Garcia Perez herself has exhibited gratitude from parliament bystanders in resounding applause, while Korwin-Mikke snickered and took his seat within the house.

 Since the incident, European Parliament President Antonio Tajani has incited an investigation into Korwin-Mikke’s workplace behavior, for, “Under the parliament’s rules, members are obliged to show respect to each other and must refrain from ‘defamatory, racist or xenophobic language or behavior.'”

-Unsurprisingly, a substantial likelihood of censure, fine, and/or suspension from his position as an MEP has been prompted for the Polish misogynist’s impending future.
+Unsurprisingly, a substantial likelihood of censure, fine, and suspension from his position as an MEP has been prompted for the Polish misogynist’s impending future.

 Nevertheless, ramifications for despicable conduct are not a fresh conception to the prejudiced politician.